Phat32/Phat32-Channel-Docs/docs/commands/Vip Commands.rst

   **NOTE** This activated when the command is typed and there may be a visual delay.

-Phatcoin
+PhatCoin
 --------

-**!phatcoin add all X**
+**!PhatCoin add all X**
-  Handout new Phatcoin to everyone watching
+  Handout new PhatCoin to everyone watching

   .. code-block:: none

-    !phatcoin add all 300
+    !PhatCoin add all 300

 **!coins @Viewer X**
   Handout coins to a specific viewer